jorick44/thema8/project_Jorick/mRNA/README.txt

 Description
 Instructions to run the simulation for the assingment.
-The mRNA_jorick_baron.rmd contains the markdown file of the assingment.
+The mRNA_assingment.rmd contains the markdown file of the assingment.
 The file mRNA_jorick_baron.pdf contains the pdf view of the task.